codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

          - skipped
 {% endhighlight %}

-Finally if you don't care about the completion status the syntax is:
+Finally, if you don't care about the completion status the syntax is:

 {% highlight yaml %}
 second_step: